-This year, with the help of the Government of Yukon, Community Development Fund, Holland America Cruise Lines and sponsorship in kind from Parks Canada we’re going to say a great big “THANK YOU” to all of the volunteers, support crews, sponsors and racers past and present!!!
+In 2018, our 20th anniversary year, with the help of the Government of Yukon, Community Development Fund, Holland America Cruise Lines and sponsorship in kind from Parks Canada we said a great big “THANK YOU” to all of the volunteers, support crews, sponsors and racers past and present!!!

-And we’re going to do it in true “Yukon River Quest” spirit by holding our events outside in the great Yukon outdoors!!
-From the “Meet and Greet” in Whitehorse to the Awards Barbie in Dawson City we are going to celebrate with our race family, past and present.
+And we did it in true “Yukon River Quest” spirit by holding our events outside in the great Yukon outdoors!!
+From the “Meet and Greet” in Whitehorse to the Awards Barbie in Dawson City we celebrated with our race family, past and present.